-- the accumulated net after-tax fair value gain after transition to IFRS on investment properties that do not back actuarial liabilities.
-When the accumulated net after-tax fair value change in investment properties shows a gain, this gain is deducted from Tier 1 capital; - the net decrease in actuarial liabilities (for insurance and annuity business combined10, net of all reinsurance) resulting from the recognition of future mortality improvement under ASB standard 2350.06 and additional future mortality improvement under ASB standard 2350.11.11 This amount may be offset by the net increase in technical provisions due to the use of a Canadian risk-free interest rate lower than the lower bound of the range prescribed under ASB standards 2330.15.1 to 2330.15.3.
-However, the following criteria must be met: - the net increase in technical provisions due to another assumption or related to segregated fund guarantee can not be used as an offset; - the amount after the offset can not be negative.
+- after-tax fair value gains (losses) on own-use property upon conversion to IFRS (cost model);10 - accumulated after-tax revaluation loss on own-use property (revaluation model); - the accumulated net after-tax fair value gain after transition to IFRS on investment properties that do not back actuarial liabilities.
+When the accumulated net after-tax fair value change in investment properties shows a gain, this gain is deducted from Tier 1 capital; - the net decrease in actuarial liabilities (for insurance and annuity business combined11, net of all reinsurance, subject to the requirements of section 1.2) resulting from the recognition of future mortality improvement under ASB-CIA standard 2350.06 and additional future mortality improvement under ASB-CIA standard 2350.11.
+12

+This amount may be offset by the net increase in technical provisions due to the use of a Canadian risk-free interest rate lower than the lower bound of the range prescribed under ASB-CIA standards 2330.15.1 to 2330.15.3.
+However, the following criteria must be met:

+- the net increase in technical provisions due to another assumption or related to segregated fund guarantee can not be used as an offset; - the amount after the offset can not be negative.